Medically reviewed by Drugs.com. Last updated on Feb 5, 2022.

 This medicine may cause hypomagnesemia (low magnesium in the blood).
 Your doctor may want to check your blood levels if you are taking this medicine for more than 1 year, or if you are taking this medicine together with digoxin (Lanoxin®) or certain diuretics or "water pills".
-Check with your doctor right away if you have the following symptoms: convulsions (seizures), fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.
+Check with your doctor right away if you have seizures, fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.